jsnod/minecraft_startup_script/README.md

     1. `WORKDIR` - path where minecraft-server is installed
     2. `MIN_MEMORY_ALLOCATION` - Initial memory allocation pool for JVM
     3. `MAX_MEMORY_ALLOCATION` - Maximum memory allocation pool for JVM
+    4. `JAVA_FLAGS` - By default this script uses Java flags recommended by [Aikar](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/).
+Adjust as needed for your system.

 ## Usage